-• If you or your spouse have health insurance coverage through a large group employer or union, you may defer Medicare coverage.
+If you or your spouse have health insurance coverage through a large group employer or union, or you want to keep your health savings account (HSA), you may defer Medicare coverage.

-To defer Medicare, you must have qualifying health insurance, such as through a large group plan that covers 20 or more employees.
+To defer Medicare, you must have qualifying health insurance, such as a large group plan covering 20 or more employees.

-This article will provide more information to consider before you decide whether to defer Medicare.
+This article will provide more information before deciding whether to defer Medicare.
 It’ll also cover how to enroll in Medicare when you’re ready.

 Medicare isn’t mandatory.
 You can defer Medicare coverage if you feel it’s in your best interest to do so.

-Keep in mind, though, that most people who are eligible for Medicare do benefit from enrolling in both Part A and Part B (original Medicare) during their initial enrollment period.
+Remember, though, that most people eligible for Medicare benefit from enrolling in both Part A and Part B (original Medicare) during their initial enrollment period.

 Medicare Part A

 Medicare Part A covers hospital expenses.
-If you or your spouse worked for at least 10 years (40 quarters), you will most likely be eligible for premium-free Part A when you turn 65 years old.
+If you or your spouse worked for at least 10 years (40 quarters), you will most likely be eligible for premium-free Part A when you turn 65.

-You can defer Medicare Part A. Since there’s typically no cost associated with signing up, you mind find that it’s in your best interest to sign up when first eligible.
+You can defer Medicare Part A. Since there’s typically no cost associated with signing up, you might find that it’s in your best interest to sign up when first eligible.

 Medicare Part B

 You can also defer Part B coverage.
 However, if you defer Medicare Part B coverage, you may receive significant financial penalties that will last throughout your Medicare coverage when you do sign up.
-In some situations, you may be able to defer without penalties — we’ll review those situations later.
+In some situations, you may be able to defer without penalties.
+We’ll review those situations below.

-If you’re thinking about deferring Medicare, discuss the pros and cons with your current insurer, union representative, or employer.
-It’s important to know how or if your current plan will work with Medicare, so you can choose the most comprehensive overage possible.
+If you’re considering deferring Medicare, discuss the pros and cons with your current insurer, union representative, or employer.
+It’s important to know how or if your current plan will work with Medicare so you can choose the most comprehensive overage possible.

 No matter your reasons for deferring, you must enroll in Medicare within 8 months of losing your current coverage.
-If you delay, you will incur penalties that may last for the entire duration of your Medicare coverage.
+If you delay, you will incur penalties that may last for your Medicare coverage.

-Next, we’ll discuss some of the common reasons you may be thinking about deferring Medicare.
+Next, we’ll discuss some common reasons you may be considering deferring Medicare.

 You have health insurance you want to keep

-If you currently have a health insurance plan that you love – either through a job, your spouse, a union, or other source – you may wish to continue your current coverage.
+If you currently have a health insurance plan you love through a job, your spouse, a union, or another source, you may wish to continue your current coverage.

 Deferring Medicare may save you money on monthly premiums, especially if you’re a high-wage earner.
-If your current insurance is provided through a large group insurer and covers everything that Medicare parts B and D cover, you won’t be hit with a penalty if you defer for this reason.
+If your current insurance is provided through a large group insurer and covers everything that Medicare Part B and D cover, you won’t have a penalty if you defer for this reason.

 You want to keep contributing to an HSA

 You may also want to defer signing up for original Medicare if you currently have a health savings account (HSA).
-Once you’re enrolled in original Medicare, you’re no longer able to contribute funds to an HSA.
+Once enrolled in original Medicare, you can no longer contribute funds to an HSA.

 The money you put in an HSA increases on a tax-free basis and can be used to pay for many healthcare expenses.

 HSAs are available to people with high-deductible health insurance plans.
-If your current health insurance meets Medicare’s requirements for creditable coverage, you won’t incur a penalty if you defer for this reason.
+If your current health insurance meets Medicare’s requirements for creditable coverage, you won’t have a penalty if you defer for this reason.

 You want to use your current Veterans Affairs benefits

-In this instance, it makes sense to enroll in Medicare Part A, so you can access services you may need at non-VA hospitals.
+In this instance, enrolling in Medicare Part A makes sense, so you can access services you may need at non-VA hospitals.

-You might be better off getting Part B during initial enrollment as well, even though you have to pay a monthly Part B premium.
-If you defer enrollment, long-term penalties will raise your rates.
+You might also be better off getting Part B during initial enrollment, even though you have to pay a monthly premium.
+If you defer enrollment in Part B, long-term penalties will raise your rates.

 If you do enroll in Part B, your VA benefits will continue to pay for things that Medicare doesn’t cover, such as hearing aids and over-the-counter medications.
 You may also qualify for help paying your premiums through a Medicare savings program.